dividedbyzeroco/warp-server/readme.md

         '{KEY2}': WarpServer.Model.Parser.Date
     },

-    // Function that maniplates the keys' values before the values are saved
+    // Function that manipulates the keys' values before the values are saved
     beforeSave: function(request, response) {
         // this.validate doesn't apply here
         // this.parse doesn't apply here